kieler/klighd-vscode/extensions/klighd-diagram/README.md

 > **This extension is not intended to be used directly!**

-Instead, it should be used as a dependency by other extensions to easily support KLighD diagram visualization.
+Instead, it should be used as a dependency by other extensions to easily support diagram visualization with KLighD.

-Your host extension is only responsible for configuring a language client, while the KLighD extension handles the rest.
+Your host extension is responsible for configuring a language client, while the KLighD extension handles everything related to diagrams.

 ### Usage in your extension